 Farmscape for June 11, 2021

-The Chief Veterinarian with the National Pork Producers Council says the effort to address the threat posed by the spread of African Swine Fever in Asia and Europe is an example of how pork sectors stakeholders throughout North American are working together to address disease.
+The Chief Veterinarian with the National Pork Producers Council says the effort to address the threat posed by the spread of African Swine Fever in Asia and Europe is an example of how pork sector stakeholders throughout North American are working together to address disease.

 The spread of African Swine Fever throughout Asian and Europe and efforts to prevent its introduction into North America and prepare for an incursion should one occur have been among the topics discussed as part of World Pork Expo underway in Des Moines.